 - 1. Public Transportation (airfare, bus fare, taxi fare, vehicle rental, etc.) or parking costs: Actual costs will be reimbursed the payroll following travel.
-Travel costs should include ground transportation at the desired destination.
+Travel costs should include ground transportation to, from, and at the desired destination.
 An itemized copy of billing must be presented prior to or immediately after travel to substantiate payment. - 2.
+Fly vs. Drive employees may choose, with the approval of the City Manager, to drive or fly to the approved location, but will only be reimbursed the lesser cost of the two modes of transportation.
+The most affordable airline ticket quote, and mileage reimbursement amounts will be used to determine the eligible reimbursement amount.
+Hours of work, extended travel, personal activities, and other factors associated with travel decisions will be considered in the City Manager's approval decision. - 2 3.
 Mileage will be at the approved IRS rate for out-of-town travel in a private vehicle.
 Actual mileage will be reimbursed the payroll following travel.
-When a group of individuals is going to the same activity, they are encouraged to carpool.

-- 3. Lodging expense: An itemized copy of billing must be presented prior to or immediately after travel to substantiate payment.
-If a room is shared with a non-employee and there is an additional cost, the employee is expected to pay additional costs.
-Employee will be reimbursed the State Government rate for staying with family or friends.
-State Government rate is Thirty-Five Dollars (\$35.00) per night if you stay with family or friends, employee will be reimbursed the following payroll for this amount. - 4.
-Per diem for meals and other travel associated costs will be paid at the IRS authorized standard rate to include travel for the first and last day.
+When a group of individuals is going to the same activity, they are encouraged to carpool. - 3 4.
+Lodging expense: An itemized copy of billing must be presented prior to or immediately after travel to substantiate payment.
+Hotel receipt must show a zero balance to ensure payment has been made in full.
+If a room is shared with a non-employee and there is an additional cost, due to pet fees, incidentals, or a room upgrade the employee is expected to pay additional costs.
+Employee will be reimbursed the State Government rate 50% of the current single hotel room rate for staying with family or friends.
+State Government rate is Thirty-Five Dollars (\$35.00) per night if you stay with family or friends, If an employee chooses to stay in a short-term rental instead of a single room hotel the employee will be reimbursed the lessor costs of the two.
+This option must be approved by the City Manager and documentation provided to support the reimbursement. the following payroll for this amount. - 4 5.
+Per diem for meals and other travel associated costs will be paid at the IRS authorized standard rate.
+Travel requiring overnight stays to include travel perdiem for the first and last day.
 First day may include lunch and/or dinner.
-Last day may include breakfast and/or lunch.
-This will be based off when you leave.
-Actual costs will be reimbursed the payroll following travel.
-Meals provided by a hotel, meeting host, or conference are not to be included on the travel request form. - 5.
-Travel outside of the City, for trainings, workshops, or similar activities that requires less than a full day shall be compensated by the standard IRS rate for lunch, unless that meal is included with the activity.
+Last day may include breakfast, lunch, and/or lunch dinner.
+This will be based off when you the employee leaves and returns.
+Meals provided by the hotel and/or included in registration fees of conferences, trainings, etc. will be deducted from perdiem reimbursements.
+Actual Perdiem costs will be reimbursed the payroll following travel.
+Meals provided by a hotel, meeting host, or conference are not to be included on the travel request form. - 5 6.
+Same day Travel outside of the City, for trainings, workshops, or similar activities that requires less than a full day shall be compensated by the standard IRS rate for lunch, unless that meal is included with the activity. - 7.
+Use of Purchasing Card for Travel and Training, any travel/ training expenses paid for on a City issued purchasing card will not qualify for reimbursement or perdiem.
+Employees shall not use a City purchasing card for some meals and claim perdiem on for other meals on the same trip.